Nicolas Acquavella Pesantes, M.D.

 Residency, Yale New Haven Hospitals

-Fellowship, National Cancer Institutes /National Institutes of Health
+Fellowship, National Cancer Institute / National Institutes of Health

 Nicolas Acquavella, M.D., is a board-certified medical oncologist dedicated to providing innovative and advanced treatment options to patients with metastatic melanoma and pancreatic cancer.
 Dr. Acquavella’s research focuses on mobilizing the body’s immune system to seek out and destroy cancer cells.
 In close collaboration with a multidisciplinary group of scientists, pharmaceutical companies and clinicians Dr. Acquavella works to move the most promising cancer therapies from the laboratory into the clinic.
 In collaboration with his colleagues at the Bascom Palmer Eye Institute at the University of Miami – the No. 1 eye hospital in the nation – Dr. Acquavella is committed to develop novel therapies for uveal melanoma, a rare type of melanoma that occurs in the eye and for which no effective therapies exist.
 His current research involves combining immune-based therapies with viruses genetically modified to destroy cancer cells.